True Love Whole Foods lives at the Farm at Cedar Woods, along with farm owners Susan & Gerry.

 One of our momma cows with her day old baby

 We were fortunate to find a small herd belonging to an old-time farmer who has raised Highlands for 20 years.
-Andy has been a wonderful mentor and guide as we learn the ins and outs of raising happy, high-quality, grass-fed beef cattle.
+Andy was a wonderful mentor and guide as we learned the ins and outs of raising happy, high-quality, grass-fed beef cattle.

-Our original herd consisted of a young bull and 3 pregnant cows, and we're enjoying seeing our little herd expand.
+Our original herd consisted of a young bull and 3 pregnant cows, and we've enjoyed seeing our little herd expand.
+We now raised Dexter cattle as well, and our latest acquisition is a Lowline bull which is the smallest breed of the three.

 Our happy hens free-ranging in the...hay?